Youthlinc creates lifetime humanitarians.

 Project based learning: Though our formal educational system in the United States values memorization and testing of isolated information, the natural way for humans to learn is to employ interdisciplinary skills through projects.

 Our Service Year emphasizes the planning of projects – locally and internationally.
-We want the service sites in our Directory and our Young Humanitarian Award candidates and finalists to focus on service project planning as the most effective way to accomplish large, meaningful goals.
-Real Life curriculum — life skills, health and hygiene, financial literacy, cultural exchange, English language practice – provides a perfect setting for project based learning.
+Our Real Life curriculum includes life skills, health and hygiene, financial literacy, cultural exchange, English language practice and provides a perfect setting for project based learning.

 - Cooperative learning: When there is a meaningful project to accomplish, the most effective way to reach the goal is to work together.
 Our Service Year participants work together to accomplish projects locally, and in committees to complete the projects needed at the international site.
 These projects have been determined with the villagers who work with us to accomplish these goals at our international sites.